 Among some of the survey’s other key findings:

-* Americans resident in Switzerland appear to suffer significantly more from U.S. tax-related issues than those living in other countries: for example, some 45% of the survey's Switzerland-resident respondents said they had had "one or more accounts closed because I am a U.S. citizen or Green Card holder", compared with 15% of respondents on average; 38% of Switzerland-resident respondents reported having been "refused a mortgage from a non-U.S. financial institution because I am a U.S. citizen or Green Card holder", compared with 7% of the survey's respondents overall.
+* Americans resident in Switzerland appear to suffer significantly more from U.S. tax-related issues than those living in other countries.
+For example, some 45% of the survey's Switzerland-resident respondents said they had had "one or more accounts closed because I am a U.S. citizen or Green Card holder", compared with 15% of the survey's average respondents.
+Thirty-eight percent of the Switzerland-resident respondents reported having been "refused a mortgage from a non-U.S. financial institution because I am a U.S. citizen or Green Card holder", compared with 7% of the survey's respondents overall.

 * As for the reasons those renounced survey participants gave for giving up their U.S. passports, difficulties in complying with their tax obligations was cited as the main incentive, with 42% giving it as their "principal reason".
 Twenty-two percent said they renounced because they had been "denied banking services."
 Some 2% gave the desire to "avoid paying U.S. taxes" as their reason.
 (See pie chart, above left.)

 * More than four in five (85%) of those survey respondents who said they had renounced their U.S. citizenship said they had done so within the past five years.
-This corresponds to the implemention date of FATCA, even though it was signed into law in 2010, and its effects on expatriate Americans began to occur almost immediately
+This corresponds to the implementation date of FATCA, even though it was signed into law in 2010, and its effects on expatriate Americans began to occur almost immediately.

 Snyder's U.S. Taxation and FATCA survey is the latest in a series of surveys that have been organized in recent years, in an effort to quantify the struggles American expats have been having, particularly since FATCA, and to attempt to determine the best way to address them.
 Among the organizations that have also conducted research in this area have been the Democrats Abroad, American Citizens Abroad Global Foundation, Americans Overseas, Greenback Expat Tax Services, and Amanda Klekowski von Koppenfels, a senior lecturer in migration and politics at the Brussels School of International Studies.